 - 8. Where an assessment is failed and re-taken, the overall grade for the course for which the resit assessment was taken will be capped at Pass for the purposes of calculating the final degree classification.
 Furthermore, a maximum mark of 40 will be used for calculating either the first year average if one of the best six first year marks, or the aggregate if a second or third year classification mark.
-Both the original fail mark and the new mark achieved at resit will be shown on the transcript. - 9 Students are permitted three attempts to pass a first year paper1 and two attempts to pass a second year paper1. - 10.
+Both the original fail mark and the new mark achieved at resit will be shown on the transcript. - 9 Students are permitted three attempts to pass a first year paper1 and two attempts to pass a second year paper1 and two attempts to pass a third year paper1 subject to the application of section 10 below. - 10.
 A student will be awarded a degree at the first point at which they become eligible.
 Students eligible for award with unredeemed failed papers1 will not be given the opportunity to resit any failed assessments.